Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement regarding the recently-released Nuclear Posture Review:

-Washington, D.C. – This week, the U.S. House of Representatives passed H. Res.
+Washington, D.C. – In a historic vote today, the U.S. House of Representatives passed the conference report on H.R.

 In The News